Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

+Another important definition for this section is a relation between two periodic signals named \textit{entrainment} based on the related theory in \cite{matsuoka2011analysis, Matsuoka2013FrequencyRO}.

+\begin{definition} (Entrainment) Given a neural oscillator system with its natural frequency $\omega_n>0$.
+If the neural oscillator's output is synchronized to the coupled input with frequency $\omega$, then this system is entrained with the coupled input signal.
+The relation between the neural oscillator's output and the coupled input signal is called \textit{entrainment}.
+If the two signals are \textit{perfectly entrained}, they are supposed to have the same oscillation amplitude and bias in addition to the synchronized oscillation frequency. \end{definition}

-From our previous work \cite{xliu2020}, we have statistically observed that the steering bias of a primitive Matsuoka oscillator is proportional to the amplitude of $u^e$ when $u^e$ and $u^f$ are exclusive within the range $[0, 1]$.
-This key observation allows us to apply a dimension reduction technique to the input space of the \ac{cpg} net: Instead of controlling $u^e_i, u^f_i$ for $i=1,\ldots, n$ for a $n$-link snake robot, we only need to control $u^e_i$ for $i=1,\ldots, n$ and let $u^f_i=1-u^e_i$.
-As the tonic inputs have to be positive in Matsuoka oscillators, we define a four dimensional action vector $\vec{a}= [a_1, a_2, a_3, a_4]^T \in \reals^4$ and map $\vec{a}$ to tonic input vector $\vec{u}$ as follows,
+From our previous work \cite{xliu2020}, we have observed in experiment that the steering bias of a primitive Matsuoka oscillator is proportional to the amplitude of $u^e$ when $u^e$ and $u^f$ are complementary within the range $[0, 1]$.
+This key observation inspires us a dimension reduction technique to the input space of the CPG net: Instead of controlling $u^e_i, u^f_i$ for $i=1,\ldots, n$ for a $n$-link snake robot, we only need to control $u^e_i$ for $i=1,\ldots, n$ and let $u^f_i=1-u^e_i$.
+As the tonic inputs have to be positive in Matsuoka oscillators, we define a four dimensional action vector $\bm{\alpha}= [\alpha_1, \alpha_2, \alpha_3, \alpha_4]^T \in \reals^4$ and map $\bm{\alpha}$ to tonic input vector $\vec{u}$ as follows,

 This mapping bounds the tonic input within $[0, 1]$.
-The reduced input dimension enables a more efficient policy search in \ac{rl}.
+The reduced input dimension enables a more efficient policy search in RL.

 Based on this design, we show that there are certain combinations of tonic inputs in a Matsuoka oscillator that are capable of generating imbalanced output trajectories and therefore result in the turning behavior of the robot.
-We present three possible cases of the forced tonic inputs that could maneuver the turning behavior of the snake robot: \begin{itemize} \item The two tonic inputs are different constants. \item The two tonic inputs are wave functions with imbalanced duty cycles. \item The two tonic inputs are wave functions with imbalanced duty cycles, and both wave functions are added by different constant offsets. \end{itemize} It is noted that the third case is a linear combination of the first two.
+We present three possible cases of the forced tonic inputs that could maneuver the turning behavior of the snake robot: \begin{enumerate} \item The two tonic inputs are different constants. \item The two tonic inputs are wave functions with imbalanced duty cycles. \item The two tonic inputs are wave functions with imbalanced duty cycles, and both wave functions are added by different constant offsets. \end{enumerate} It is noted that the third case is a linear combination of the first two.
 As a result, as long as the first two cases are proved to share the same property, the third one naturally holds.
-Next, we provide the frequency domain analysis of the Matsuoka oscillator to explain why the first two cases of tonic inputs share the same property that enables imbalanced oscillation for the turning behavior.
+Next, we provide the frequency domain analysis of the Matsuoka oscillator to explain why the first two cases of tonic inputs enable imbalanced oscillation for the turning behavior.